bmorrow5/SPOS/README.md

 ## Daily Data Collection
 Collects data every day, and updates values in the database.

-## Data Access
+## Data Service
-Allows access to the database, and is how the game logic and flask app can access data from the database.
+Controls access to the database and uses SQLAlchemy ORM to interact with the database.
+Has all functions for creating, reading, updating, or deleting (CRUD) in the data_service.py file.
+The models.py contains the object relational mapping from the database to pythong objects.

 ##  Email Service
 Controls the sending and receiving of emails.
 Would be switched with an email service in productions, but for now uses python and a gmail account.